mike-weiner/display-event-locations-tec/README.md

 3. Activate this plugin
 4. Deactivate & Re-Activate The Events Calendar plugin to have the changes be reflected

+## CSS Class:
+- To change the text of the location in the tooltip, use the CSS Class: tribe-events-location

 ## Folder Structure
 - /tribe-events/month/ --> Override templates for events created with the standard editor for The Events Calendar Plugin
 - /tribe-events/pro/month/ --> Override templates for events created with the standard editor for The Events Calendar <strong>Pro</strong> Plugin